winannaa/Arrhythmia-Classification-in-ECG/README.md

 <img width="1966" height="576" alt="Diagram Alir Aktivitas Penelitian-Diagram Blok Desain Sistem drawio (1)" src="https://github.com/user-attachments/assets/2bd94a13-07e6-4a92-9488-b2e4372b25d5" />

-As illustrated in the system block diagram above, the project follows a structured workflow.
+As illustrated in the system block diagram above, the project follows a structured workflow:
 1. **Data Preparation & EDA** involves extracting the MIT-BIH Arrhythmia Database and performing Exploratory Data Analysis to understand the signal characteristics and class distributions.
 2. **Data Pre-Processing** cleans the continuous ECG signals using a 4th-order Butterworth bandpass filter (0.5 - 45 Hz) to remove baseline wander and high-frequency noise, followed by Z-score normalization per window.
-3. **Sliding Window** segments the long signals into fixed-length segments based on R-peak counts (3R, 5R, and 10R-peak windows) to capture dynamic temporal features.
+3. **Sliding Window** segments the long signals into fixed-length segments based on R-peak counts (3R, 5R, and 10R-peak windows) to capture dynamic temporal features [2].
 4. **Classification Model** feeds the processed segments into two main Deep Learning architectures for comparison, namely GRU Variants (GRU0-GRU4) and Bidirectional GRU (BiGRU0-BiGRU4).
 5. **Evaluation** assesses the model performance using comprehensive metrics such as Accuracy, Precision, Recall, F1-Score, and ROC-AUC.

 ### Classification Model

 #### 1. GRU Variants (Custom Implementations)
-The custom GRU variants (GRU1 - GRU4) implemented in the `src/` directory are heavily adapted and optimized from the foundational concepts presented by [A. Kumarsinha](https://github.com/abhaskumarsinha/GRU-varients).
+The custom GRU variants (GRU1 - GRU4) implemented in the `src/` directory are heavily adapted and optimized from the foundational concepts presented by A. Kumarsinha [3].
+The conventional GRU (GRU0) is based on the original architecture introduced by Cho et al. [1].

 To make these raw architectures suitable for robust training on complex physiological time-series data (ECG) and fully compatible with the modern TensorFlow/Keras ecosystem, several major engineering improvements were applied to the original implementations: